gaurishankar007/gaurishankar007/README.md

 </p>

 <p align="left">
-  Hi there! 👋 I'm a passionate mobile application developer with 3+ years of experience.
-Currently, I am crafting mobile apps for Android and iOS 📱 with flutter.
-I'm passionate about creating innovative, user-friendly experiences 🚀 and always eager to explore new possibilities.
-I've shipped apps to Google Play and App Store, adhering to platform guidelines 🛠️.

-  Beyond Flutter, I'm also interested in native iOS app development and I have a good foundation in backend development with Firebase and Node.js. 💻 I'm a dedicated learner, always seeking new challenges and opportunities to grow 🚀.
+  Hi there! 👋
+I'm a software engineer with over 3 years of experience building cross-platform applications using Flutter 🐦.
+I've successfully delivered apps for Android 🤖, iOS 🍎, and the Web 🌐—following platform-specific guidelines and focusing on intuitive user experiences.

+🔗 Along the way, I’ve worked with Firebase 🔥, Supabase 🛡️, and Node.js 💻 to integrate robust backend services. 💡 I'm always enthusiastic about exploring new technologies, solving complex problems, and embracing challenges that help me grow professionally. 🚀
 </p>

 <h3 align="left">Connect with Me</h3>